Bridgend: Rugby union

-Bridgend Ravens (formally Bridgend RFC) are a semi-professional rugby union which formed in 1878 and play in the Welsh Premier Division.
+Bridgend Ravens (formally Bridgend RFC) are a semi-professional rugby union team which formed in 1878 and play in the Welsh Premier Division.
 They play their home matches at the Brewery Field, which has been their home on and off since 1920.
 The club have been Welsh champions five times and have won the WRU Challenge Cup on two occasions, whilst also winning the WRU Division One West league in 2011 and numerous sevens competitions over the course of their existence.
 They have also played against international teams, New Zealand won on their visit in 1978, but Bridgend have beaten Italy, Western Samoa and Australia.
 The club has also hosted international matches at women and age grade.